Aikido Hakama Size & Comparative Chart

 Size 22 to 24.5 > front belt: 400 cm / back belt: 180cm | Size 25 to 30 > front belt: 420 cm / back belt: 200 cm

-* Standard Tetron Hakama (AH300) has it's own belt lenght chart.
-Please the product page for details.
+* Standard Tetron Hakama (AH300) has its own belt lengh chart.
+Please consider the product page for details.

 * The measurement of the Hakama length is made from below the bottom of the front strap, to the bottom of the hakama.
 The Nobakama is usually worn a size shorter than the traditional hakama.